Objectives of Salt Tolerance Test

 - It is used for the differentiation of Enterococci from Non-Enterococci.

 Salt acts as a selective agent and interferes with membrane permeability and osmotic equilibrium.
 The salt tolerance medium is a selective and differential medium in which salt-tolerant organisms will produce heavy growth in the broth and on solid agar within 48 hours.
 Hajna devised the first formulation of a salt tolerance medium.
 The high salt concentration inhibits a range of bacteria but allows salt-tolerant organisms such as enterococci to grow in the medium.
 The Quadri formulation includes the fermentable carbohydrate, dextrose, and the color indicator, bromcresol purple.
 Organisms capable of growing in the high salinity medium, utilize the sugar and release acid as a by-product of their metabolism in the medium.
 As a result of the drop in pH, the indicator bromcresol purple change from purple to yellow.
-Enterococci are resistant to high salt concentration and show growth in medium containing salt.
+Enterococci are resistant to high salt concentration and show growth in mediums containing salt.
 E. faecalis, E. zymogenes, E. liquifaciens, and E. durans are among the Enterococcus species that are salt tolerant.

 Sodium chloride (NaCl) 6.5% media can be used or Brain-heart infusion broth (BHI) may be used in place of the individual components with the addition of NaCl and indicator dye.